youketero/Performance_Framework/README.md

 + After that check that you have all indices.
 + Select index management.
 And check that you have **gatling** index
 ![alt-текст](https://github.com/youketero/Performance_Framework/blob/main/img/Index_kibana.jpg "Index kibana")
+6. Run performance script to check that the framework works.

 ## Framework architecture
 ------------------